 Are you looking to win more money with your DFS lineups?
 Below I’ve listed 10 DFS NFL strategies and tips for GPP tournaments.
-This DraftKings NFL strategy guide was created with DraftKings in mind, but most of the strategies work for other DFS sites (FanDuel).
+This DraftKings NFL strategy guide was created with DraftKings in mind, but most of the strategies work for other sites as well.

 #1 – Learn The Scoring System

 You probably have a general idea of how fantasy scoring works, but every daily fantasy site will have different scoring in place.
 At DraftKings players are given a full point per each catch or reception.
 This is known as a 1 PPR league.

 This means you want to look at stats such as targets and receptions when choosing your players.
 A receiver who catches 2 catches for 100 yards isn’t as valuable as a receiver who catches 10 catches for 100 yards.

 You should also take this into consideration when choosing Running Backs, as a back who catches a lot of passed can be very valuable.